E3

-Over time, E3 has been considered the largest gaming-expo of the year by importance and impact.
+E3 included an exhibition floor for developers, publishers, and manufacturers to showcase their titles and products for sale in the upcoming year.
+Before and during the event, publishers and hardware manufacturers usually held press conferences to announce new games and products.
 Before 2017, E3 was an industry-only event; the ESA required individuals wishing to attend to verify a professional relationship with the video game industry.
-With the rise of streaming media, several of the press conferences were broadcast to the public to increase their visibility.
+With the rise of streaming media, several press conferences were broadcast to the public to increase their visibility.
 E3 2017 became open to the public for the first time, with 15,000 general-admittance passes for those who wanted to attend.

-E3 took place annually in June at the Los Angeles Convention Center from 1995 to 2019.
-The event was cancelled for the first time in 2020 due to the COVID-19 pandemic, and the event in 2021 was held online.
-The 2022 event was cancelled in full, with no announced plans for a virtual event, though the ESA stated they intend to return for 2023.
+When hosted in Los Angeles, E3 was held in the Los Angeles Convention Center.
+The event was cancelled for the first time in 2020 due to the COVID-19 pandemic, and the event in 2021 was held as a virtual event to mixed reception.
+The 2022 event was cancelled also due to the pandemic, and with no virtual event held.
+The ESA had planned to return to a full in-person convention in 2023 with a new format, including a fan convention component at a separate venue in collaboration with ReedPop.